Final Essay

 How do I acknowledge my Pākehā family’s role with care?
 On one hand, I want to tell the story of ecological devastation.
 On the other, I need to honour my family’s search for a better life.
 These narratives, like all living and non-living entities, are inseparably intertwined.
 Revealing the layers of relationship, memory, and history within the Hauraki Plains feels essential to end the forgetting.

-Within decades of European discovery, the ‘noble’ kahikatea had vanished, and drainage was well underway.
-Government policies led to an eight-five percent loss of Aotearoa’s wetlands, the most severe decline of its kind in the world.[17]
+Within decades of European discovery the ‘noble’ kahikatea had vanished, and drainage was well underway.
+Government policies led to an eight-five percent loss of Aotearoa’s wetlands, the most severe decline of its kind in the world.[18]
 This large-scale destruction has resulted in profound social and ecological consequences, many of which are difficult, if not impossible, to reverse.
+Environmental transformation often becomes invisible, forgotten, and normalised.
+Forgetting can serve as a tool of power, and erasing the past helps preserve the status quo, and allows dominant narratives to remain unchallenged.

-Sudden acts of destruction capture immediate attention and are often etched into collective memory, while slow-moving crises like global warming, may ultimately cause far greater harm.
-Solnit contrasts the widely remembered spectacle of the planes crashing into the World Trade Centre with the largely forgotten, gradual devastation of the South Bronx through waves of small, deliberately lit fires during the 1970s and 1980s.[19]
-As Solnit writes, “Ruins represent the physical decay of what preceded them, but their removal erases meaning and memory.”[20]
+Writer, historian, and activist Rebecca Solnit explores how societies remember, or deliberately forget events marked by violence, injustice, and trauma.
+She contends that memory is inherently political, not merely personal, and is often constructed by those in positions of power.[19]
+The choices societies make about what to commemorate and what to erase reflect the interests and influence of dominant narratives.
+Sudden acts of destruction capture immediate attention and are often etched into collective memory, while slow-moving crises like global warming may ultimately cause far greater harm.
+Solnit contrasts the widely remembered spectacle of the planes crashing into the World Trade Centre with the largely forgotten, gradual devastation of the South Bronx through waves of small, deliberately lit fires during the 1970s and 1980s.[20]
+As Solnit writes: “Ruins represent the physical decay of what preceded them, but their removal erases meaning and memory.”[21]

-Today, the Hauraki Plains are comprised of farmland and small rural towns - few clues remain of the ancient forest that once stood.
-Park saw “history’s invisible violence in the Hauraki Plains’ monotonous geometry of long straights, stop banks and shelterbelts.”[21]
+Today the Hauraki Plains are comprised of farmland and small rural towns - few clues remain of the ancient forest that once stood.
+Park saw “history’s invisible violence in the Hauraki Plains’ monotonous geometry of long straights, stop banks and shelterbelts.”[22]
+Park uses American ecologist Daniel Janzen’s words: “what escapes the eye is the most insidious kind of extinction – the extinction of interactions.”[23]
+Park expands on this for us:

 The ecological effect of swamp drainage in New Zealand was as though a major organ like the heart had been ruptured and removed.
 When the native birds no longer had the premier breeding and feeding zones that the lowland swamps provided, the hill forests, too, went silent.[24]

-Paul Monin, New Zealand historian and author, known for his work on the history of the Hauraki region, wrote, “The Māori past of Hauraki is virtually non-existent in the popular memory and scarcely discernible in the landscape.
-This is a region of New Zealand where the triumph of European settlement has been overwhelming.”[28]
-A 1910 newspaper article summed up European pride, “Man’s conquest over nature was probably never more active… In the transformation of the Piako, there are all the elements of a romance of modern times.”[29]
+Paul Monin, New Zealand historian and author, known for his work on the history of the Hauraki region wrote: “The Māori past of Hauraki is virtually non-existent in the popular memory and scarcely discernible in the landscape.
+This is a region of New Zealand where the triumph of European settlement has been overwhelming.”[29]
+A 1910 newspaper article summed up European pride: “Man’s conquest over nature was probably never more active… In the transformation of the Piako, there are all the elements of a romance of modern times.”[30]

-The captions from the historical news items and photographs I reference have become part of the practice; using titling such as Drainage by modern methods, A Romance of Our Times and A Sure Sign of Progress – see figs.11 and 12.
+The captions from the historical news items and photographs I reference have become part of the practice; using titling such as Drainage by modern methods, A Romance of Our Times and A Sure Sign of Progress – see figures 10 and 11.
 These captions sound congratulatory and feel uncomfortable, sometimes cringeworthy.
 Reusing them as titles for my paintings embeds the captions within the work, sharpening the sense of disjunction.
 They invite the viewer to question the story they tell, and to sit with the discomfort of history.

-Figure 11.
+Figure 10.
 Drainage by Modern Methods in the Hauraki Plains District the Latest 45-h.p.
-Caterpillar Dredge at Work, Deepening the Piako River., Auckland Weekly News 1922-08-17 AWNS-19220817-41-04.
+Caterpillar Dredge at Work, Deepening the Piako River., Auckland Libraries Heritage Collections, accessed October 20, 2024, https://kura.aucklandlibraries.govt.nz/digital/collection/ photos/id/239141/rec/37.

-Figure 12.
+Figure 11.
 Jo Dalgety, Drainage by Modern Methods on the Hauraki Plains, watercolour on butter paper, 2024.

 The drained land is not without complications.
 While the peat-based soils are initially fertile, they require substantial inputs of lime, phosphorus, potassium, and sulphur to sustain productive pasture growth.
 These soils are also prone to drying out during summer months, creating further challenges for farming.[31]
 These conditions raise broader questions: how much strain can natural systems bear before they collapse?
 And at what point does development exceed the limits of ecological resilience?